EEOC and Vaccine Accommodations 2022

 Employers who implemented vaccine mandates have faced a tidal wave of requests for religious exemptions.
 The sheer volume of requests combined with the difficulty of separating protected versus unprotected claims, all while respecting an employee’s stated beliefs, has been a significant challenge for human resources and legal departments.
 With these latest updates, made on October 13, and October 25, 2021, the EEOC has attempted to provide clearer guidance to employers on accommodation requests.

-Although the OSHA Rule is suspended, it is expected that this will be temporary and may be resumed after the legal battles.
-Either way, Employers still need to prepare for the possibility that there may be some form of a version of the mandate.
+Although, the OSHA ETS Rule is blocked for large private companies, Employers need to prepare for the possibility that there may be some form of a version of the mandate.
 Until then, the EEOC is the mandate that needs to clear for the workplace.

-Join us to learn the next steps Employers look forward to take from December 2021.
-You’ll also receive free compliance tools to appreciate your participation.
+Join us on Clatid to learn the next steps Employers look forward to take from January 2022 onwards.
+You’ll also receive FREE customized compliance tools to appreciate your participation.

 Why You Should Attend it?